brendt/stitcher.io/src/content/blog/2018-08-10-service-locator-anti-pattern.md

 - The code is obfuscated to the outside.
 - It increases cognitive load.

-Let's look at these examples, one by one.
+Let's look at these problems, one by one.

 ## Runtime- instead of compile time errors

-Before even looking at this first argument, there's one assumption I'll make.
+Before even looking into this first problem, there's one assumption I'll make.
 That is that, as a developer, you prefer to know bugs in your code as early as possible, so that you can fix them as early as possible.